Twinklebear/LPCGame/README.md

 	- UiObjectManager written, inherits from GameObjectManager and runs the same functions, but without camera checking and positions objects in window space.
 	- Note: For menu states you should use the GameObjectManager to register your buttons, as the buttons in this case are the scene and as such should be positioned in scene space, Ui elements are intended to be in game things.
 	- This method of ui management may not be the best, will probably revist it later.
 But this is ok for now
+- Input mouse handling has been reworked to function similar to how keyboard is currently handled
+	- No longer need to register managers with Input, mouse events are readable from anywhere that includes input.h
+	- Can use MouseClick(int button) to check if a mouse button was clicked and GetClick to get the button event
+	- Can use MouseMotion() to check if there was mouse motion and GetMotion to get the motion event.
+	- Mouse events are unset each time PollEvent is called to prevent reading the same event multiple times, since we only want to read each click once, and mouse motion will continously register a fresh event each frame

 ## Some stress test results [30.7.2012]
 Not very impressive, 12k tiles at about 60% CPU usage on my laptop with a Intel Core 2 Duo @ 2.4GHz and ATI Mobility Radeon HD 3870 X2